joshgontijo/SSR/ssr-client-jee/README.md

     }

 On this code:
- - `@EnableClient` flag that the client will listen to other services state changes.
+ - `@EnableClient` flags that the client will listen to other services state changes.
 The server will push data to this app.
- - `@EnableDiscovery` make the app available for discovery under name spcified on `name` parameter.
+ - `@EnableDiscovery` makes the app available for discovery under name spcified on `name` parameter.

 Which one to choose ?
 Given three services, which rest invocation is the following `A -> B -> C`.